infretis/infentory/puckering/README.md

 which is found in the `infretis.toml` file.

-Other files you may want to plot are the `Pcross.txt` for the crossing probability as a function of $\theta$, the `runav_flux` and `runav_Pcross.txt` for the running average of the flux and the crossing probability, and the `errRATE.txt`, `errFLUX.txt`, and `errPtot.txt` files for estimates of the relative error in the corresponding properties.

-## Questions
+#### 🤔 Question 6-8
-* **11:** What is the rate in units of $\text{ns}^{-1}$?
+* What is the rate in units of $\text{ns}^{-1}$?
-* **12:** What is the interpretation of the inverse of the rate (1/rate)?
+* What is the interpretation of the inverse of the rate (1/rate)?
 (Hint: noitisnart rep emit ni era stinu ehT).
-* **13:** Inspect the last part of the `md.log` file from `step2_md_run` and write down the Performance in ns/day.
+* Inspect the last part of the `md.log` file from `step2_md_run` and write down the Performance in ns/day.
 This number says how many nanoseconds of simulation you generate in one day on your machine.
 From the value of the inverse rate, how many days would you have to wait to observe a single transition in a standard MD simulation?

 # How to pass this exercise
-Answer all of the 13 questions and show/discuss them with the teaching assistants.
+Answer all of the questions and show/discuss them with the teaching assistants.